September 6, 2019 · Phil Foriska

 If a person visits your site and goes back to make a broad top-of-funnel search on Google you may be willing to pay more to get them back into your conversion funnel.
 You can also make a list of people who visited a specific room page and serve them display ads featuring the room they were viewing.

 We also recommend creating a list of converters.
 You can exclude your converters list from all other campaigns so you aren’t serving ads to people who have already booked.

 Similar-To audiences are created by the advertising platforms using the data they have about your site visitors.
 They look at the characteristics of people on your existing lists and will create lists of people who share similar characteristics.
 A great use-case for this is creating a ‘Similar-To’ list of your ‘All Converters’ list so you can reach people who are similar to your past guests.

 Email List Targeting

 Digital advertising platforms allow you to upload email lists and target the people on your existing lists.
 You could segment your email lists based on specific behaviors and/or demographics.
 For example, you could make a segment of people who booked around this time last year and serve them display ads to remind them to book with you again.
-With the Fuel email platform, you can link your custom email segments with Google & Facebook and the system will dynamically keep the lists up to date.

 While these targeting options can have a great impact on their own, you can get much more granular when you start layering.
 Including more than one of these targeted segments in your advertising mix lets you personalize ads and get closer to the 1-to-1 communication we strive for in marketing.
 One thing to keep in mind is that the more layers you add, the more granular your targeting becomes, and the smaller the reach.
 These platforms have minimum audience size requirements because of privacy issues.
 If you add too many layers, your audience may become too small to target.